-Urban Research Unit: Defining the Future City
+Urban Research Unit: Working in the Future City

 Panelists covered a wide variety of topics centred on how we design and plan in the urban environment, what effects are derived from the design and planning process and ultimately how they end up serving the general public.
 Choices that have great influence on the relative success of a development are often made years in advance of actual completion, complicating the process and challenging designers to anticipate future needs.
 These needs range from quality of life issues like the provision of clean air and natural light to infrastructure issues that bring appropriate transit and services.
 The careful connection of all of these complex threads is at the heart of city planning and design, and the panel discussed a number of ways these connections can be created or influence.